Doctor of Philosophy in Intercultural Studies

 A limited number of non-degree, post-MA persons who are not pursuing a PhD/ICS degree at AGTS may be allowed to take PhD/ICS courses if they satisfy admission requirements for the PhD/ICS program.
 Contact the Intercultural Doctoral Studies office for more information.

 There is one Program Fee of $42,000* to be paid in 15 equal installments over five years.
 The program fee covers tuition for 60 credit, dissertation fees and graduation fees.
 This fee does not cover the application fee, textbooks, costs of travel, housing and meals incurred while on campus, editing, directed research fees, continuation fees, extension fees or tuition for courses taken at other institutions.
 Because AGWM contributes significant economic resources to the program, AGWM and AGUSM appointed missionaries are eligible for a discounted fee of $29,400.
 Missionaries appointed by AG sister churches will be considered on a case-by-case basis.

 The program fee (*subject to change each fall) is payable in three installments per year.
-(AGTS accepts cash, checks, Visa, MasterCard and Discover as payment.)
+(AGTS accepts cash, checks, Visa, MasterCard, American Express and Discover as payment.)
 The first installment is due on the first day of class.
 All subsequent installments are due on the first day of the months of regularly scheduled courses (February, June and October).
 The fees are non-refundable.

 *Applicable for the 2015–2016 academic year and is subject to change thereafter for new participants.

 Participants are required to sign a promissory note at their initial registration indicating their commitment to paying the Program Fee in a timely fashion and in its entirely.
 This is standard procedure required of all AGTS participants.
 The promissory note will outline the installment due dates for the participant.
 The 15 installments outlined are to be paid consecutively and are still due at the assigned date, even if the participant for any reason skips a class session.

 PhD/ICS participants are eligible for loan deferment.
 The program does qualify for VA benefits and private student loans.
 However, grants and scholarships for PhD/ICS study are normally not available.
 This program is not eligible for Title IV federal aid.
 Contact the Financial Aid office for more information.